 It’s not accurate – it could show you as profitable just because you haven’t paid your bills.

 It’s doesn’t help when you’re making management decisions, as you only have a day-to-day view of finances.

 Accrual basis accounting allows you to share more meaningful information with business partners and associates.

 What is accrual basis accounting?

-Businesses that use accrual accounting recognise income as soon as they raise an invoice for a customer.
-And when a bill comes in, it’s recognised as an expense even if payment won’t be made for another 30 days.
+Businesses that use accrual accounting recognize income as soon as they raise an invoice for a customer.
+And when a bill comes in, it’s recognized as an expense even if payment won’t be made for another 30 days.

 Benefits of accrual accounting

 You have a much more accurate picture of business performance and finances.